ltny24/Software-Engineering---Group-6/docs/test/BugReport.md

 ## 1. Bug Summary

 This product bug log contains only application defects that were directly confirmed in runtime behavior.
-Process-level issues, audit findings, and evidence-traceability problems are documented separately in [QAProcessNotes.md](QAProcessNotes.md) and are not counted as product bugs.

 | Bug ID | Description | Severity | Status |
 |---|---|---|---|